-From the Commit Changes page, Copado allows you to perform a validation deployment before actually committing the changes into Git.
+From the User Story Commit page, Copado allows you to perform a validation deployment before actually committing the changes into Git.

 Let's take a look at the process in order to have this functionality working:

 - Include in the commit message the following pattern: @validatecommit.

 - This command will create the validation deployment without committing any changes into the repository.